ashwinbhaskar/project-loom/README.md

 - Though futures solving the problem of composibility, they are still a library construct.
 That means they will go `viral` in your code base.
 All your functions right from the handler to the database layer need to return futures.
 - They still don't solve the problem of `Loss of context` mentioned above.
 The exception stacktraces are not useful because the composed futures would all be computed on different threads.

-The example below shows `Future` in Scala which existed way before they were introduced in the JVM.
+The example below shows `Future` in Scala which existed before they were introduced in Java.

 ```
 import scala.concurrent.Future